DevilMedlar/python-recall-training/rules.md

 A previously resolved weakness MAY become active again if later current-run evidence demonstrates renewed inconsistent recall or a genuine weakness.

 The Senpai MUST NOT keep a concept permanently labeled weak merely because Daddy once missed it.

+Any corresponding curriculum-level weakness state in `overall_grades.md` MUST also be updated when applicable.

 ### Tracking discipline